Increase 3 times your chances of landing an offer Register ×

 4. Quality Control

-By now, you should have a completed document in front of you.
-However, this does not mean you are finished!
-Just as with the resume, quality control should be taken very seriously when you are writing your cover letter, and will almost certainly take longer than writing your initial draft did.
+Just as with the resume, quality control should be taken very seriously when you are writing your cover letter, and will almost certainly take longer than did writing your initial draft.

 4.1.
 Check

-First, you should make sure that you have followed all the rules which we set out above the formatting and structure of a consulting cover letter.
-This is the easy bit, after all, and you shouldn't be making mistakes here when it's something that you can easily control for yourself.
-The following checklist is useful to make sure that the major elements are in order.
-You must make sure that any management consultant cover letter:
+First, you should make sure you have followed all the rules we set out for formatting and structuring a consulting cover letter.
+This is the easy bit, after all, and you shouldn't be making mistakes here when it's something you can easily control for yourself.

-• Does not exceed one page
+- Does not exceed one page

-• Is formatted sensibly
+- Is formatted sensibly

-• Contains no spelling mistakes (double check names of the company, position, HR manager and your contact information)
+- Contains no spelling mistakes (double check names of the company, position, HR manager and your contact information)

-• Mentions skills that are relevant to the job
+- Mentions skills that are relevant to the job

-• Has relevant examples to back up those skills
+- Has relevant examples to back up those skills

-• Explains how your skill set relates to the job you are applying for
+- Explains how your skill set relates to the job you are applying for

-• Is tailored to the target firm
+- Is tailored to the target firm

-Of course, to hammer the point home, it should go without saying that spelling, punctuation, and grammar should be perfect throughout.
-In particular, though, you should triple-check spelling around the opening of the letter, where you list your own contact information and state the name of the target firm and specific role.
+In particular, though, you should triple-check spelling around the opening where you list your own contact information and state the name of the target firm and specific role.
 Imagine making the cut to for interview only to have your invitation dispatched to the wrong email address!

 4.2.
 Feedback

 As with any important piece of writing, you will want another set of eyes on your cover letter.
-However, a consulting cover letter is not quite the same as for a more "normal" job, and there is only so much that your classmate, your buddy, or your mum is going to be able to tell you..
+However, a consulting cover letter is not quite the same as for a more "normal" job, and there is only so much that your classmate, your buddy or your mum is going to be able to tell you.
 These people might be able to help you with spelling, punctuation, and grammar, but not a great deal else.

 If you have access to a careers adviser, they will certainly be more knowledgeable and be able to give you more specific feedback.
-That said, though, the very particular demands of consulting and how cover letters are assessed means there is no real replacement for someone with actual consulting experience.
+That said, the very particular demands of consulting and how cover letters are assessed means there is no real replacement for someone with actual consulting experience.

-As always though, real consultants are incredibly busy people and their time generally has a high price tag.
+As always though, real consultants are incredibly busy people and their time has a high price tag.
 You might be lucky enough to have access to a consultant who will help you out - perhaps a friend or relative or maybe one of your networking contacts who likes you enough to take the time to look at your application.
-However, for those who aren't so lucky, there are still ways to get top quality feedback.
-MyConsultingCoach offers cover letter review and feedback both alone on its own and in a package with resume review.
-This will give you very detailed feedback from an ex-MBB consultant with a minimum of two years.
-This is strictly optional, but it is the best way to make sure that your application in general is as good as it can be and to close the gap with those who have the advantage of pre-existing inside contacts.

 4.3.
 Iterate